 If a student received less Title IV funds than the amount earned, the school will offer the student a disbursement of the earned aid that was not received at the time of their withdrawal which is a post withdrawal disbursement.
+A post withdrawal disbursement will be determined for all students including those students who withdraw after the 60% point-in-time.
 Post withdrawal disbursements will be made from Pell Grant funds first if eligible.
 If there are current educational costs still due the school at the time of withdrawal, a Pell grant post withdrawal disbursement will be credited to the student's account.
 Any Pell grant funds in excess of current educational costs will be offered to the student.
-Any federal loan program funds due in a post withdrawal disbursement must be offered to the student and the school must received the student's permission before crediting their account.
+Any federal loan program funds due in a post withdrawal disbursement must be offered to the student and the school must have received the student's permission before crediting their account.